 Bogus rape case simply means that every case registered under the head of Rape (Indian Penal Code, 1860) holds the false complaint of rape and fabricated story of a victim which is totally a false allegation.

-The term ‘false allegation’, when applied to rape and assault, maybe a difficult concept for forensic doctors and therefore the police to grasp.
+The term ‘false allegation’, when applied to rape and assault, may be a difficult concept for forensic doctors and therefore the police to grasp.
 Reliable evidence about how prevalent these allegations are is tough to get.
-A false accusation of rape is that the reporting of a rape where no rape has occurred.
+A false accusation of rape is the reporting of a rape where no rape has occurred.

 The public speaking was given at the 6th Cross-Channel Conference in Clinical forensic pathology held in Southampton, May 14–16th, 1998.
 Rape allegations made to police or campus authority are estimated to be false approximately 2% to 10% of the time.

 However, thanks to the varying definitions of a “false accusation”, the truth percentage remains unknown.
 Some studies in Europe and the United States have indicated rates between two and six per cent.
 Studies in other countries have reported their own rates at anywhere from 1.5% (Denmark) to 10% (Canada).

 Rates of false accusations are sometimes inflated or misrepresented due to conflation with terms such as unfounded.
 These designations, which allow law enforcement to close cases without arriving at a conclusion, are used to describe reports without enough evidence, as opposed to cases where the accuser is not credible or says that the account is untrue.

 With the cooperation of the police agency of a little metropolitan community, 45 consecutive, disposed, false rape allegations covering a 9-year period were studied.
 These false rape allegations constitute 41% of the entire forcible rape cases reported during this era.